somakeit/smib/smibhid/README.md

 - [SGP30 I2C sensor](https://thepihut.com/products/sgp30-air-quality-sensor-breakout)

 ## Deployment
-Copy the files from the smibhib folder into the root of a Pico W running Micropython (minimum Pico W Micropython firmware v1.22.2 https://micropython.org/download/RPI_PICO_W/) and update values in config.py as necessary
+Copy the files from the smibhib folder into the root of a Pico 2 W running Micropython (minimum Pico 2 W Micropython firmware v1.25.0-preview.365 https://micropython.org/download/RPI_PICO2_W/) and update values in config.py as necessary.

+This project should work on a Pico W on recent firmware, but we have moved development, testing and our production SMIBHIDs to Pico 2 Ws.

 ### Configuration
 - Ensure the pins for the space open/closed LEDs and buttons are correctly specified for your wiring